ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    Filters are applied when the backup job runs.
 New databases that match the specified filters are automatically excluded when the backup job runs.
 Filters are not case-sensitive.
    {: note}

-10. To remove an inclusion or exclusion record from the Backup Set box, click the Delete button next to the record.
+10. To remove an inclusion or exclusion record from the Backup Set box, click Delete next to the record.
 11. Click Apply Now to consolidate and simplify records in the Backup Set box, if changes need to be applied.
 12. Click Create Job.
 The job is now created, and the View/Add Schedule dialog box appears.
 Next, you can create a schedule for running the backup.
 Click Cancel if you don't want to create a schedule now.